PositroniumSpectroscopy/oskar/README.md

 oskar
 =======

-for coordinating and recording experiments with LabVIEW and HDF5
+For coordinating and recording experiments with LabVIEW and HDF5

-A fork of oskar that uses LabVIEW 2015 and [LIVE HDF5](http://sine.ni.com/nips/cds/view/p/lang/en/nid/212983) is available [here](https://github.com/ad3ller/oskar_15).
-****
+***
 @author: Adam Deller

 oskar is a collection of Labview vi's that help with the tasks of (i) systematically controlling hardware and (ii) organizing acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").